 Think your pet is the cutest of them all?
-Enter a photo of your pet's adorable mug in our Cutest Pet of County Lines Photo Contest and get in the running to win a \$100 gift certificate to Concord Pet Foods & Supplies!

-- 1. Like us on FACEBOOK @CountyLinesMagazine
+Enter a photo of your pet's adorable mug in our Cutest Pet of County Lines Photo Contest and get in the running to win a \$100 gift certificate to Concord Pet Foods & Supplies! - 1.
+Like us on FACEBOOK @CountyLinesMagazine - 2.
+Snap precious pictures of your pet 3.
+Upload & hashtag your best photo (only one!) #cutestpetofcountylines OR send it to info@valleydel.com 4.
+Be sure to include your pet's name, age, breed - and a brief description!

-- Like us of FACEBOOK @CountyLines/Magazine

-Snap precious pictures of your pet

-Upload & hashtag your best photo (only one!)

-#cutestpetofcountylines OR

-send it to info@valleydel.com

-Be sure to include your pet's name, age, breed

-and a brief description!